 all of the data it received, it makes no further calls to the Android simple buffer queue callback.

 The sink's PCM data format typically matches that of the encoded data source with respect to sample rate, channel count, and bit depth.
 However, you can decode to a different sample rate, channel count, or bit depth.
-For information about a provision to detect the actual PCM format, see Determining the format of decoded PCM data via metadata.
+For information about a provision to detect the actual PCM format, see Determine the format of decoded PCM data via metadata.

 OpenSL ES for Android's PCM decoding feature supports pause and initial seek; it does not support volume control, effects, looping, or playback rate.